Back to blog

 • Geolocation – you won’t know where your visitors/conversions are coming from (the information is derived from the IP address).

-The answer is: yes and no. Server-side implementation of Google Analytics is one of the requirements for a lawful setup of the platform presented by CNIL.
 Using a proxy server gives you better control over the pieces of data you send to Google.
 Among other things, it allows you to delete user unique identifiers before they reach US data centers and become subject to surveillance laws.

 That said, maintaining this configuration involves serious costs.
 On top of that, without unique user identifiers, GA won’t be able to connect events into sessions.
 This makes it impossible to analyze the customer journey, funnels or attribute conversions.